 A blue-ribbon red cabbage salad.

 Summer food should be bright and colorful.
-This easy, vegan red cabbage slaw recipe (or salad, if you like) tastes crunchy and bright, and comes together in minutes.
+This easy, vegan red cabbage slaw recipe has no mayo, tastes crunchy and bright, and comes together in minutes.
 Get the recipe for this essential summer cabbage salad.

 What’s the Difference Between Salad vs. Slaw vs. Coleslaw?

 The answer to the salad vs. slaw question lies in the dish’s main ingredients.
 This sounds like an S.A.T. reasoning question, but basically: All coleslaws and slaws are salads, but not all salads are coleslaws.
 The difference comes down to the cabbage.